kersten/vdr-guia/README.md

 	- redis

 ## Installation
-    git clone git://github.com/kersten/vdr-manager.git ./vdr-manager
+    git clone git://github.com/kersten/vdr-guia.git ./GUIA
-    cd vdr-manager
+    cd GUIA
     npm install iconv
     npm install socket.io
     npm install node-syslog

 ## Configuration

-To configure VDRManager you have to edit the file _src/etc/config_ and change the parameters to suite your needs.
+To configure GUIA you have to edit the file _src/etc/config_ and change the parameters to suite your needs.